top of page

 The mould travels beneath the casting hopper and the individual troughs within the mould are filled with concrete.
 Concrete is called for via the radio, volumes are confirmed, and the batching commences.
 The concrete is delivered to the casting hopper via a direct chute between the batching plant and the hopper.
 Beneath the casting machine are multiple doors, each containing sensors that monitor the meniscus of the concrete and open and close accordingly ensure that the correct fill level is achieved.
 Upon completion of casting the lifting hooks and a label plate are added to the piles.
 The mould then travels into the curing chamber.

 The curing cycle is a minimum of 16hrs.
-The next stage of the process is de-mould, inside the SAMM Shed the mould travels to a station where the mould opener is activated, this opens the mould just enough to allow the trophy boxes and end boxes to be removed after the pins.
+The next stage of the process is de-mould, inside the Casting Shed the mould travels to a station where the mould opener is activated, this opens the mould just enough to allow the trophy boxes and end boxes to be removed after the pins.
 The pile labels are stuck to the label plates, these contain the piles individual references and full manufacturing details giving us full traceability.
+The labels contain a QR code, which is scanned when the piles leave the yard so that any defects can be traced back to the exact time and batch it was cast with.
 A Schmidt hammer is used to check that the concrete is sufficiently cured to lift, if so, the mould then travels outside for the piles to be de-moulded and put into stock.

 4. Pile Storage Yard

 Our yard contains 5 cranes, 3 gantry cranes and 2 Goliath cranes.
 Dependant upon the mix of piles in stock, the yard can hold up to 100,000 metres.
-As part of the de-mould process, piles are constantly going into stock whilst the SAMM is running and in between times trailers are loaded with piles for deliveries to customers.
+As part of the de-mould process, piles are constantly going into stock whilst we cast and in between times trailers are loaded with piles for deliveries to customers.

 From the order, paperwork is generated which is used as a pick list out in the yard.
 Each pile that is picked and loaded in scanned and it’s individual bar mark is registered.
-From this full traceability of the pile is achieved as described in the other areas of the works.
+From this full traceability of the pile is achieved.